 Now, let us check some of the surrounds of the fireplace.

-7. Back panel
+7. Back panel:

 The back panel of your fireplace is a major component.
 It connects the front and back sides of the fireplace and provides an even surface for your fire to burn on.
-The back panel should be made from durable materials, like concrete or stone, so it can withstand the heat of your fire.

-8. Mantel
+8. Mantel:

 The mantel is the shelf that holds the fireplace.
 It must be strong enough to hold the weight of any objects placed on it, and it should also support the chimney itself.
 The mantel should be constructed from stone or brick and covered with a smooth finish.

-9. Apron
+9. Apron:

 The apron is a piece of wood that hangs over the fireplace and helps to keep the fire from spreading.
 The fire is usually built on top of an iron plate, which sits on top of the apron.